-Manipur: 10 suspected militants killed in gunfight with Assam Rifles in Chandel district
+Manipur: 10 suspected Kuki militants killed in gunfight with Assam Rifles in Chandel district

 Security forces had launched an operation after they received information about the movement of ‘armed cadres’ near the India-Myanmar border.

-Ten suspected militants were killed on Wednesday in a gunfight with a unit of the Assam Rifles in the Naga-dominated district of Chandel in Manipur, the Army said.
+Ten suspected Kuki militants were killed on Wednesday in a gunfight with a unit of the Assam Rifles in the district of Chandel in Manipur.

 The Assam Rifles launched an operation after it received specific intelligence about the movement of “armed cadres” near New Samtal village in the Khengjoy tehsil, located near the India-Myanmar border in the Chandel district.
 The Assam Rifles launched the operation along with the Army’s Spear Corps.